Complex behavior from intrinsic motivation to occupy action-state path space: Appendix

-where we have defined the partial derivative at the critical point $\frac{\partial V_{\pi}(s')}{\partial \pi(a|s)}|_{\pi^c} \equiv \lambda(s',s)$ and used the fact that this partial derivative should be action-independent.
-This is because, for fix $s$, the $\{\pi(a|s) : a \in A(s), s \in S\}$ lie on a simplex, and the $\lambda(s',s)$ are the Lagrange multipliers corresponding to the state-value function at $s'$, $V_{\pi}(s')$, associated to the constraint $\sum_a \pi(a|s)=1$ with $0 \leq \pi(a|s) \leq 1 $ defining that simplex.
-Noticing that the last term does not depend on the action, we can solve for the critical policy $\pi^c(a|s)$ to obtain equation (\ref{eq_pi_opt}).
+Noticing that the last term of Eq. (\ref{eq_V_rec_gen_der}) does not depend on $a$, we can solve for the critical policy $\pi^c(a|s)$ to obtain equation (\ref{eq_pi_opt}).
 Eq. (\ref{eq_pi_opt}) implicitly relates the critical policy with the critical value of the expected returns from each state $s$.
 Inserting the critical policy (\ref{eq_pi_opt}) into Eq. (\ref{eq_V_rec_gen}), we get (\ref{eq_v_opt}), which is an implicit non-linear system of equations exclusively depending on the critical values.

 It is easy to verify that the partial derivatives of $V_{\pi}(s)$ in Eq. (\ref{eq_V_rec_gen}) with respect to $\pi(a'|s')$ for $s \neq s'$ are

 \be \lambda(s,s') = \gamma \sum_{s''} p(s''|s) \lambda(s'',s') , \nonumber \ee